-Grazing Land use Changes and their Effects on Rangeland Biomass
+Grazing Land Use Changes and Their Effects on Rangeland Biomass

-Three major changes were observed in Tsahiriin tal when the collective-period grazing land use was compared to the current grazing land use (Table 1 and Figure 2).
-First, during the collective period, livestock grazing was distributed in a few localized clusters of equally-sized large herds within the geographic extent of our study site, while it is now distributed more evenly throughout the valley with numerous smaller herds.
+Three major changes were observed in Tsahiriin tal when the collective-period grazing land use was compared to the current grazing land use (Table 1; Fig. 2).
+First, during the collective period, livestock grazing was distributed in a few localized clusters of equally sized large herds within the geographic extent of our study site, whereas it is now distributed more evenly throughout the valley with numerous smaller herds.
 The collective management maintained a small group of four households in the valley, whereas nomadic herders can now freely migrate to Tsahiriin tal resulting in a much larger number of households.
-Similar to other areas of Mongolia, this change in Tsahiriin tal is associated with increased number of herding households (Bedunah and Schmidt, 2004).
-One possible effect of this change on the rangeland might be a decrease in length of recovery time for the plants between grazing events (Voisin 1988, Savory 1999).
+Similar to other areas of Mongolia, this change in Tsahiriin tal is associated with increased number of herding households (Bedunah and Schmidt 2004).
+One possible effect of this change on the rangeland might be a decrease in length of recovery time for the plants between grazing events (Voisin 1988; Savory 1999).
 Numerous smaller herds represent a continuous grazing system, in which plants are frequently grazed with little recovery time between grazing events.
-In contrast, fewer, larger herds, such as during the collective period, more closely emulate a high intensity grazing system, in which plants receive a relatively longer recovery period between more intense grazing events.
+In contrast, fewer, larger herds, such as during the collective period, more closely emulate a high-intensity grazing system, in which plants receive a relatively longer recovery period between more intense grazing events.

 Secondly, the grazing animal species composition changed in Tsahiriin tal from herds of predominantly a single species of livestock (sheep) to four different species of livestock (cattle, sheep, goats, and horses).
-Although sheep remains a proportionally large component of the current herds, our livestock survey from Tsahiriin tal indicates that the number of goats is now fairly close to the number of sheep due to increased cashmere prices in Mongolia and China.
-Furthermore, the number of cattle has increased, which has the greatest proportional impact on the changes in total Animal Units from the collective to the post-collective period.
-Such changes in herd composition are known to have substantially different effects on the grazed vegetation community because different grazing animal species prefer different plant species (Vallentine, 2001).
-Lastly, the stocking density in the Tsahiriin tal valley has increased by over 800 Animal Units, which has more than tripled the grazing pressure from the collective period.
-This trend is similar to the observed patterns in other areas of Mongolia (UNEP, 2002, Bedunah and Schmidt, 2004, Bohannon, 2008) as well as the national trend over the last 15 years (Damdinsuren et al., 2008).
+Although sheep remain a proportionally large component of the current herds, our livestock survey from Tsahiriin tal indicates that the number of goats is now fairly close to the number of sheep because of increased cashmere prices in Mongolia and China.
+Furthermore, the number of cattle has increased, which has the greatest proportional impact on the changes in total AU from the collective to the postcollective period.
+Such changes in herd composition are known to have substantially different effects on the grazed vegetation community because different grazing animal species prefer different plant species (Vallentine 2001).
+Lastly, the stocking density in the Tsahiriin tal Valley has increased by over 800 AU, which has more than tripled the grazing pressure from the collective period.
+This trend is similar to the observed patterns in other areas of Mongolia (United Nations Environment Programme [UNEP] 2002; Bedunah and Schmidt 2004; Bohannon 2008) as well as the national trend over the last 15 yr (Damdinsuren et al. 2008).

 These changes appeared to correspond with a decrease in rangeland biomass as measured by a significant decrease in Landsat NDVI values even when potential climate-induced effects were taken into consideration.
-In particular, the decrease in rangeland biomass was significantly correlated with the changes in grazing management and increased stocking density in the Tsahiriin tal valley.
-This trend of decreased rangeland biomass might be occurring at many other locations in Mongolia where increased livestock numbers are documented (UNEP, 2002, Bedunah and Schmidt, 2004, Bohannon, 2008).
-Furthermore, a similar trend might have dominated across the entire country over the last two decades since the livestock population has doubled nationwide with the socio-economic and political changes (Figure 1).
-However, long-term trends since the collective period have not been examined at the national scale.
-Only the deteriorating conditions in areas surrounding major urban areas have been documented (Mearns, 2004, FAO Crop and Grassland Service, 2008), while less populated rural areas are mostly unstudied.
+In particular, the decrease in rangeland biomass was significantly correlated with the changes in grazing management and increased stocking density in the Tsahiriin tal Valley.
+This trend of decreased rangeland biomass might be occurring at many other locations in Mongolia where increased livestock numbers are documented (UNEP 2002; Bedunah and Schmidt 2004; Bohannon 2008).
+Furthermore, a similar trend might have dominated across the entire country over the last two decades since the livestock population has doubled nationwide with the socioeconomic and political changes (Fig. 1).
+However, longterm trends since the collective period have not been examined at the national scale.
+Only the deteriorating conditions in areas surrounding major urban areas have been documented (Mearns 2004; FAO Crop and Grassland Service 2008), whereas lesspopulated rural areas are mostly unstudied.